-- Step 2 Click \equiv in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
-In the workspace list, click the name of the target workspace. - Step 4 In the navigation pane on the left, choose Settings > Collection Management.
-On the displayed page, click the Parsers tab.
+- Step 1 Log in to the management console. - Step 2 Click in the upper part of the page and choose Security > SecMaster. - Step 3 In the navigation pane on the left, choose Workspaces > Management.
+In the workspace list, click the name of the target workspace.

-Step 5 Customize a parser or create a parser from a template.

-- Customizing a parser

-- a.
-On the Parsers tab page, click Add.
+- Step 4 In the navigation pane on the left, choose Settings > Collections.
+Then, select the Parsers tab. - Step 5 Customize a parser or create a parser from a template. - Customizing a parser - a.
+On the Parsers tab page, click Add. - b.

-- b.
 On the Parsers tab page, set parameters.